 Rotary Honors Students Of The Month

-GRANITE CITY – Juniors Aleah Crenshaw and Clara Nipper of Granite City High School were selected as Granite City Rotary Club Students of the Month for January.
+GRANITE CITY – Juniors Alivia Vaughn and Brady Smallie of Granite City High School were selected as Granite City Rotary Club Students of the Month for December.

 Get The Latest News!